 The MA Thesis Option – The thesis (six credits of ENGL 799) demonstrates a student’s ability to produce scholarship that draws upon primary and secondary sources as well as empirical data of various sorts.
 The thesis is generally 40 to 80 pages in length, but it may, if approved by the advisor, be presented in forms other than print.
 During students’ first semester of ENGL 799, they work with their advisor to create a thesis proposal of 10-20 pages.
 The proposal generally includes (1) a discussion of the research question that the thesis proposes to explore, (2) a review of the literature concerning this question (3) a preliminary bibliography and discussion of the sources to be used, (4) a discussion of the research methods to be used, and (5) a proposed outline.
 The proposal must be approved by a three-member thesis committee: the advisor and two faculty members chosen by the student.
 Committee members must sign the Thesis Proposal Approval Form.
 During the second semester of ENGL 799, the student completes the thesis under the advisor’s direction, and it is evaluated in an oral defense at semester’s end in front of the three-member thesis committee.

-Students should refer to the Thesis Students Due Date Worksheet, which details forms and deadlines for thesis students during their two semesters of ENGL 799.
+Students should refer to the Thesis Students Due Date Worksheet, which details forms and deadlines for thesis students prior to and during their two semesters of ENGL 799.